chartshq/muze/packages/visual-layer/README.md

 # visual-layer

-It is used in the [MuzeJS](https://github.com/chartshq/muze) library to construct the chart axises.
+It is used in the [MuzeJS](https://github.com/chartshq/muze) library.
+The `Visual Layer` houses all the layers present in Muze, like bar, line, area, tick, point, text and arc.
+These layers are the plots in the chart.
+We can compose multiple layers to get a complicated layer.

 ## Installation